|Elliott Sound Products||Project 113|

 |600 Ohms||119 mW||82 mW|

-This is not especially comprehensive, but will cover the majority of headphones in common use.
-In all cases, the available power is more than needed ... not so you can damage your hearing, but to allow adequate headroom for transients.
+This may not include all headphones, but will cover the majority in common use.
+In all cases, the available power is far more than needed ... not so you can damage your hearing, but to allow adequate headroom for transients.
+In particular, look at the power output into all impedances with no limiting resistor.
+The available power is more than sufficient to cause irreparable damage to your hearing and your headphones.

 As noted, PCBs are available for this project, and this is the recommended way to make the amplifier.
 While it may be possible to build it using Veroboard or similar, there is a high risk that it will oscillate because of the very wide bandwidth of the amplifier.
 A capacitor may be added in parallel with R4 (L and R) to reduce the bandwidth if stability problems are encountered.
 Although I used an NE5532 opamp for the prototype, the circuit will also work with a TL072, but at reduced power.
 You may also substitute an OPA2134 or your favourite device, taking note of the following ...

 The standard pinout for a dual opamp is shown on the left.
 If the opamps are installed backwards, they will almost certainly fail, so be careful.